Bitcoin, Ethereum, XRP Forecast: Key Trading Levels To Watch

 Key Insights:

-Leading cryptocurrencies, Bitcoin (BTC), Ethereum (ETH) and Ripple’s XRP (XRP) continued to add modest gains throughout Thursday’s Asian session despite the U.S. Federal Reserve lifting interest rates to a 22-year high on Wednesday.
-Investors took the glass half full view that the current rate hike cycle may be nearing an end and continue to focus on crypto-specific drivers.
+After trading mostly sideways on Monday, leading cryptocurrencies broke down from consolidation patterns during Tuesday’s Asian session amid ongoing concerns surrounding a $70 million exploit of decentralized finance (DeFi) platform Curve Finance.
+Sentiment also remained downbeat after the SEC launched charges against HEX founder, Richard Heart for allegedly misappropriating millions of dollars of investor funds.

-“The Fed announcement doesn’t change the story related to crypto,” Generative Ventures’ Lex Sokalin told CoinDesk.
-“We are already in a risk-off environment.
-Things could maybe get more catastrophic with war or recession, but tech and finance are at a fairly stable compressed valuation, with AI perhaps being an outlier.”
+From a macro standpoint, news last week that the Bank of Japan (BOJ) planned to let bond yields rise beyond previously set levels also weighed on early-week price action.
+Typically, Bitcoin has an inverse correlation to rising treasuries and bond volatility due to its sensitivity to global liquidity conditions.

-Below, we take a closer look at important technical levels worth watching on the charts.
+Below, we take a closer look at key technical levels to watch in Bitcoin (BTC), Ethereum (ETH), and Ripple’s XRP (XRP).

 Bitcoin